KDE/sink/docs/clientapi.md

 * synchronizer communication
 * notifications

 This abstraction layer allows each resource to separately define how data is stored and retrieved.
-Therefore tradeoffs can be defined to suit the expected access patters or structure of source data.
+Therefore tradeoffs can be defined to suit the expected access patterns or structure of source data.
 Further it allows individual resources to choose different technologies as suitable.
-Logic can still be shared among resources, while keeping the maintenance effort reasonable, by providing default implementations that are suitable for most workloads.
+Logic can still be shared among resources while keeping the maintenance effort reasonable, by providing default implementations that are suitable for most workloads.

-Because the facade also implements querying of indexes, a resource my use server-side searching to fullfill the query, and fallback to local searches when the server is not available.
+Because the facade also implements querying of indexes, a resource my use server-side searching to fullfill the query, and fall back to local searches when the server is not available.

 ## Modifications
-Modifications are stored by the client sending modification commands to the synchronizer.
-The synchronizer is responsible for ensuring that modification are not lost and eventually persistet.
-A small window exists therefore where a modification is transferred to the synchronizer where a modifications can get lost.
+Modifications are executed by the client sending modification commands to the synchronizer.
+The synchronizer is responsible for ensuring that modification are not lost and eventually persisted.
+A small window exists therefore, while a modification is transferred to the synchronizer, where a modification can get lost.

 The API consists of the following calls:

-* create(domainObject, resource)
+* create(domainObject)
-* modify(domainObject, resource)
+* modify(domainObject)
-* remove(domainObject, resource)
+* remove(domainObject)

-The changeset can be recorded by the domain object adapter while the properties are set, and are then sent to the synchronizer once modify is called.
+The changeset are recorded by the domain object when properties are set, and are then sent to the synchronizer once modify is called.

 Each modification is associated with a specific revision, which allows the synchronizer to do automatic conflict resolution.